 The same argument works for any type $T$ and projection $p_i$ satisfying the following condition. \begin{cond} Suppose $\{1,2,3\}=\{i,i_1, i_2\}$.
-Any member of $T$ has component zero at $i_1$ or $i_2$. \end{cond} We collect the corresponding Deligne-Mostow data in Table \ref{table: CY deligne-mostow}.
-Let $T$ be a type satisfying Condition \ref{Condition: CY fiber rigid} and $p_i\colon Y\to P_i$ corresponding to Deligne-Mostow data $\alpha$.
-Denote by $C$ the cyclic cover of $\PP^1$ with Deligne-Mostow data $\alpha$.
+Any member of $T$ has component zero at $i_1$ or $i_2$. \end{cond} We collect the corresponding Deligne--Mostow data in Table \ref{table: CY Deligne--Mostow}.
+Let $T$ be a type satisfying Condition \ref{Condition: CY fiber rigid} and $p_i\colon Y\to P_i$ corresponding to Deligne--Mostow data $\alpha$.
+Denote by $C$ the cyclic cover of $\PP^1$ with Deligne--Mostow data $\alpha$.

 \begin{prop} There is a natural isomorphism between $\QQ[\omega]$-Hodge structures of ball type

 \end{prop}